SNAS/openbmp/docs/DATABASE.md

 ------ | -------- | -----------
 hash_id | char(32) | Hash ID for this table
-name | varchar(255) | DNS/custom name or if empty the BMP initiate message (sysName) descr | varchar(255) | Description of router/BMP device (if empty will be sysDescr learned) ip_address | varchar(40) | IPv4/IPv6 address of the BMP device
+name | varchar(255) | DNS/custom name or if empty the BMP initiate message (sysName) description | varchar(255) | Description of router/BMP device (if empty will be sysDescr learned) ip_address | varchar(40) | IPv4/IPv6 address of the BMP device
-asn | unsigned int 32bit | ASN of the BMP device isConnected | boolean | BMP connection state ; true is established isPassive | boolean | Indicates if OpenBMP is passive or active term_reason_code | int | BMP termination reason code  for last termination (isConnected=false)
+router_AS | unsigned int 32bit | ASN of the BMP device
+isConnected | boolean | BMP connection state ; true is established isPassive | boolean | Indicates if OpenBMP is passive or active term_reason_code | int | BMP termination reason code  for last termination (isConnected=false)